paperManu/splash/docs/Walkthrough.md

 ### (Almost) automatic calibration with Calimiro

 The automatic calibration is done by [Calimiro](https://gitlab.com/sat-metalab/calimiro).
 It is designed to work with different cameras, in particular with DSLR, webcams and industrial cameras.
 We advice to use a fast shutter speed camera with a wide field of view to make the process faster.
 Note that, as of now, the calibration is only partial, it is still being developped and improved.

+To do this this tutorial, you will need:
+- Splash installed on a computer
+- a video-projector connected to the computer
+- a non-planar projection surface
+- a webcam

 #### Prepare the configuration file
 For the calibration to work, first prepare the configuration file.
 Please refer to the [multi-projector example](#create-the-configuration-using-the-Blender-addon) to learn how to generate the file.
 Pay particular attention to make sure that Splash is configured such that each physical projector is represented by an object of type "camera" in Splash configuration.